camunda/camunda-docs-manual/content/user-guide/process-engine/decisions/decision-service.md

   .list();
 ```

-For more information about this please refer to the [History for DMN Decisions].
+For more information about this, please refer to the [History for DMN Decisions].

 [Services API]: {{< relref "user-guide/process-engine/process-engine-api.md#services-api" >}}